jimshowalter/architecture-enforcer/README.md

 ## Shameless Plug ##

-The author of this tool is available to consult on your decomposition project, and charges reasonable fees.
+The author of this tool is available to consult on your decomposition project, and charges reasonable rates.

 ## Copyright/Licensing ##

 The pf-CDA tool is free to use in binary form (the source is not available).
-In case the developer changes the licensing or takes down his site, the latest free version is checked into this github.
+In case the developer changes the licensing or takes down his site, the latest free version is checked into this github, and we can revert to checking in the unpacked jars needed to build and run pf-CDA (which is how we used to do it, up until commit 0bc63b9ddcf365e846708a265cafec8cb1c138e8).

 All files in this github except for the pf-CDA zip and jars are subject to the following MIT license: